cjalmeida/conda_pyspark/README.md

    ```
    $ cd conda_pyspark
-   $ conda env create -n conda_pyspark -f environment.yaml
+   $ conda env create -n conda_pyspark -f environment.yml
    $ conda activate conda_pyspark
    ```

-3. Run `pack.sh` to create a `build/environment.tar.gz` file.
+3. Run `./pack.sh` to create a `build/environment.tar.gz` file.
 During day to day development, you only need to call this if you change your dependencies.

-4. Run `submit.sh` to submit the application to the cluster.
+4. Run `./submit.sh` to submit the application to the cluster.
    * This script packs the application files to the `app.zip`, so edit as needed.